Knife Play

 - 1974: the founding of the Society of Janus in San Francisco typified the shift from clandestine, improvised play toward structured practice shared through clubs and underground publications, where edge-play vocabulary took shape.

-- 1983: David Stein, with Martin Berkenwald and Bob Gillespie, coined safe, sane and consensual (SSC) for New York's Gay Male S/M Activists, an ethical minimum distinguishing consensual play from abuse.
+- 1983: David Stein coined safe, sane and consensual (SSC) in August of that year for New York's Gay Male S/M Activists, a group he had co-founded two years earlier, an ethical minimum distinguishing consensual play from abuse.

-- 1999: Gary Switch proposed risk-aware consensual kink (RACK) on The Eulenspiegel Society's mailing list, arguing that nothing is truly risk-free and that practitioners should be treated as competent adults who can understand a danger and choose it anyway.
-RACK is the framework most often invoked for edge play like knife play, because it foregrounds informed risk rather than a promise of safety.
+- 1999: Gary Switch proposed risk-aware consensual kink (RACK) on The Eulenspiegel Society's mailing list, arguing that nothing is truly risk-free and that practitioners should be treated as competent adults who can understand a danger and still choose it.
+RACK is the framework most often invoked for edge play like knife play, because it foregrounds informed risk over a promise of safety.

 In practice

-It is typically expressed by drawing the flat, dull or cool surface of a blade across the skin, tracing the point lightly to create sensation, using a knife to cut away clothing, or relying on the mere presence of the implement to evoke vulnerability and heightened alertness.
-Experienced practitioners emphasise controlled, non-cutting contact and the theatrical and psychological dimension over actual sharpness.
-It overlaps with neighbouring sensation practices such as scratching and pinching and clamping, and with power-charged acts like hair pulling.
+Knife play is typically expressed by drawing the flat, dull or cool surface of a blade across the skin, tracing the point lightly to raise sensation, using a knife to cut away clothing, or relying on the mere presence of the implement to evoke vulnerability and heightened alertness.
+Experienced practitioners stress controlled, non-cutting contact and the theatrical and psychological dimension over actual sharpness; some use deliberately dulled or prop blades so the idea of the knife does the work.
+It overlaps with neighbouring sensation practices such as scratching and pinching and clamping, and with power-charged acts like hair pulling and spanking.
+This entry is descriptive only and gives no instruction.

 Psychology

-Fear play is often described as operating through adrenaline rather than the endorphin-driven analgesia of masochism: the sight or touch of a blade triggers a primal, hyper-alert state that the negotiated frame transmutes into arousal.
-The appeal is linked to a controlled brush with danger, profound trust and surrender, the focusing intensity of fear held safely, and the symbolism of power exchange.
-As Fear play commentary notes, this mirrors the appeal of horror film: a harmless outlet in which to feel frightened.
-The element of risk itself, bounded by limits, is central to the draw rather than incidental.
+Fear play is often described as running on adrenaline rather than the endorphin-driven analgesia associated with masochism: the sight or touch of a blade triggers a primal, hyper-alert state that the negotiated frame reinterprets as arousal.
+The draw is linked to a controlled brush with danger, deep trust and surrender, the focusing intensity of fear held safely, and the symbolism of power exchange.
+As commentary on fear play notes, the effect mirrors the appeal of a horror film: a bounded outlet in which to feel frightened without real threat.
+The risk itself, held within limits, is central to the draw rather than incidental.
+Evidence specific to knife play is thin; it is usually explained through the same associative-learning and arousal-transfer accounts applied to BDSM generally.

 Prevalence & culture